 Suffer from migraines?

 Book an appointment today to see what treatment options are available near you

 Some epilepsy treatments interfere with the contraceptive pill.
 You may need a higher-dose pill or an alternative method of contraception.
 For reliable contraception, it is best to seek advice from a doctor or nurse.
 They will be able to tell you if your epilepsy treatment affects any methods of contraception.

 What about epilepsy medication and pregnancy?

 For women with epilepsy, the risk of complications during pregnancy and labour is slightly higher than for women without epilepsy.
-The small increase in risk is due to the small risk of harm coming to a baby if you have a serious seizure whilst pregnant.
+The small increase is due to the small risk of harm coming to a baby if you have a serious seizure whilst pregnant.
 There is also a small risk of harm to an unborn baby from anti-epilepsy medicines.

 Before becoming pregnant it is important to seek advice from your doctor.
 Any potential risks can be discussed.
 For example, to go over your current medication and to see if it should be changed to minimise the risk of harm to a developing baby.
 One important point is that you should take extra folic acid (folate) before becoming pregnant and continue it until you are 12 weeks pregnant.